npiv/rethink-java-doc/docs/com/rethinkdb/query/RethinkTerminatingQuery.rst

 .. java:package:: com.rethinkdb.query
    :noindex:

-.. java:type:: public class RethinkTerminatingQuery<T extends DBResult>
+.. java:type:: public class RethinkTerminatingQuery<T>

    A query that has no further actions available upon it except run This object is created by RethinkQueryBuilder when the query is complete